udi-collectors/udi-collector-ios/README.md

-# udi-collector-ios
+# di-collector-ios
-UDI Collector iOS public repo to be used by external clients.
+DI Collector iOS public repo to be used by external clients.